 The Prime Meridian almost cuts through that ultimate eyesore for the ‘guardians’ of the ‘Heath – the Tea Hut, which has been there since the 1920s (It was destroyed in a car crash in early 2020).
-The Blackheath Society has been trying to get rid of it for at least 40 years through various means, although in recent years they became more relaxed about it re-tweeting details of a film about it.
+The Blackheath Society had been trying to get rid of it for at least 40 years through various means, although in recent years they became more relaxed about it re-tweeting details of a film about it.
 However, it remained limpet like at the junction of the A2 and Goffers Road.
-It’s not terribly exciting, it’s not that attractive but always well used and is a bit of a local institution, something that the ‘Heath is, on balance, better for.
+It’s not terribly exciting, it’s not that attractive but was always well used and was a bit of a local institution, something that the ‘Heath was, on balance, better for.
 I often run past, it is by one of the main pedestrian crossings on the ‘Heath, but don’t stop, tea isn’t a drink to be running with….
 There are plans to replace it.

 Along the side of Chesterfield Walk is a meridian marker built into the wall of the Ranger’s House.

 Next door used to be Montague House, home to Caroline of Brunswick between 1799 and 1813 which was demolished in 1815.
 The Rangers House, where Caroline’s mother, Augusta, lived, fortunately remains.
 The House was bought be the Crown in 1815 and the meridian passes diagonally through it.